Amrita: The Divine nectar

 by Tristan Dorling

-I have started to feel a sweet liquid in my mouth which seems to be connected to my spiritual practices.
-It tastes really amazing.
+I have started to feel a sweet liquid which trickles down the back of my throat, which seems to be connected to my spiritual practices.
+It tastes really amazing and is sweet, but bitter at the same time.
 Do you know what it is?

 This is a substance called amrita.
 The word means “nectar” and also “immortal” in Sanskrit.
 It is a substance which is produced by the human body once the flow of kundalini through the central channel becomes strong.

-Sexual fluids and essenses are drawn up into the bladder through a process called “natural vajroli”.
-From here prana rises up to the manipura chakra and mixes with other pranas there.
-This is the reason that the manipura chakra is sometimes called “the couldron” in other traditions.
+Sexual fluids and essences are drawn up into the bladder through a process called “natural vajroli”.
+From here prana from these essences rises up to the manipura chakra and mixes with other pranas there.
+This is the reason that the manipura chakra is sometimes called “the cauldron” in other traditions.